valtimo-platform/valtimo-documentation/release-notes/major10/10.0.0/valtimo-backend-libraries.md

 * **Java 17**

   Valtimo is now compiled on Java 17 and needs to run in a Java 17 environment.

 * **View configurator module**

   The view configurator module that was used by the old AngularJS front-end has been removed.

-* **Breaking change2**
+* **Process data object relation**

+  Process data object relations were a way to link a stored object to a running process.
+When document definitions were introduced, this functionality was made obsolete.
+Process data object relations have now been removed.

 Instructions on how to migrate to this version of Valtimo can be found [here](migration.md).